dracolim/IS442-Quantum/README.md

 #### Admin Submit Forms
 <ins>Steps to submit form<ins> <br>
 1. At <code>Admin_individual_pendingwf.html</code>, Admin can click on the table row to select the forms they want to view or submit
-2. After selecting, it will bring the Admins to <code>Admin_form_sequence.html</code> where it will display all the questions from that form
+2. After selecting, it will bring the Admins to <code>Admin_form_sequence.html</code> where it will display all the questions and answers submitted from that form
-3. Admin can now check the form as well as fill in the required questions (eg: Admin Evaluation) and submit form. <br>
+3. Admin can check the form as well as fill in the required questions (eg: Admin Evaluation) and submit form. <br>
 <img width="500" alt="Screenshot 2023-03-27 at 3 14 51 PM" src="https://user-images.githubusercontent.com/85498185/227867641-6b40c7d9-0b21-4afa-beab-8fa5d82dd7d9.png">

 ### Workflows Page